While the city is too large to see everything in three days, this 3 days in Santiago itinerary offers key highlights to get the most from your visit.

 San Cristobal Hill

-The iconic hill sits in the middle of downtown with its statue of Virgin Mary viewable from almost every neighborhood.
+The iconic hill sits in the middle of downtown with its statue of the Virgin Mary viewable from almost every neighborhood.

 There are three ways to reach the top, cable car, funicular, or the road.
 You’ll need an Uber to arrive at any of the entrances.
 The cable cars are near the Providencia entrance and the funicular is on the opposite side of the park, towards the Bellavista entrance.